Chart Color Schemes

 The latest Census data sees Port Pirie Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Port Pirie Surrounds had a cultural diversity index below the average, with 91.8% of its residents born in Australia, 94.0% being citizens, and 96.5% speaking English only at home.
-Christianity was the predominant religion in Port Pirie Surrounds, accounting for 51.6% of the population, compared to 49.1% across the Rest of SA.
+Port Pirie Surrounds, as per the census data from June 2021, showed lower cultural diversity with 91.8% of its population born in Australia, 94.0% being citizens, and 96.5% speaking English only at home.
+Christianity was the predominant religion, accounting for 51.6% of people, compared to 49.1% across Rest of SA.
 The top three ancestry groups were Australian (34.6%), English (32.4%), and Irish (7.5%).

 Frequently Asked Questions - Diversity